Gonorrhoea

 - Contact tracing for gonorrhoea is a high priority and should be performed in all patients with confirmed infection.

-- Male and female partners should be traced back for a minimum of 2 months.
+- All partners should be traced back for a minimum of 2 months.

-- Offer recommended treatment to all sexual contacts.
+- Offer testing of exposed anatomical sites to all sexual contacts.

-See Australasian Contact Tracing Manual – Gonorrhoea for more information.
+See Australasian Contract Tracing Manual – Gonorrhoea for more information.

 Review in 1 week provides an opportunity to: